datkk06/OpenStack-Tutorial/Content/preflight.md

 The x86_64 platform is currently the only supported architecture.
 Machine with at least 2GB RAM, processors with hardware virtualization extensions, and at least one network adapter.
 Both Intel and AMD CPU support virtualization technology which allows multiple operating systems to run simultaneously on an x86 computer in a safe and efficient manner using hardware virtualization.
 Use the following commands to verify that if hardware virtualization extensions is enabled or not in your BIOS.

-####Verify Intel VT CPU Virtualization Extensions
+####Verify CPU Virtualization Extensions
-Type the following command as root to verify that host cpu has support for Intel VT technology, enter:
+Type the following command as root to verify that host cpu has support for Intel VT technology.

 ``# grep --color vmx /proc/cpuinfo``

-If the output has the vmx flags, then Intel CPU host is capable of running hardware virtualization.
+If the output has the ``vmx`` flags, then Intel CPU host is capable of running hardware virtualization.

-####Verify AMD V CPU Virtualization Extensions
-Type the following command as root to verify that host cpu has support for AMD - V technology:
+Type the following command as root to verify that host cpu has support for AMD-V technology

 ``# grep --color svm /proc/cpuinfo``

-Again, the output has the svm flags, then AND CPU host is capable of running hardware virtualization
+Again, the output has the ``svm`` flags, then AND CPU host is capable of running hardware virtualization.

 ####Check BIOS Settings
 Many, system manufacturers disable AMD or Intel virtualization technology in the BIOS by default.
 You need to reboot the system and turn it in the BIOS.